 My Appearance to discuss Bill 64 (Quebec privacy law – private sector)

 Earlier this summer, Quebec’s National Assembly introduced Bill 64, An Act to modernize legislative provisions as regards the protection of personal information, which proposes to overhaul Quebec’s privacy laws, including those applicable to private-sector organizations.
-Among the various changes being considered, the bill would significantly increase monetary penalties, introduce new enforcement mechanisms, impose new data security standards and cross-border data transfer requirements on businesses, create new rights for individuals, and reinforce requirements related to transparency and consent, as further detailed in our bulletin summarizing Bill 64’s impact on businesses.
+Among the various changes being considered, the bill would significantly increase monetary penalties, introduce new enforcement mechanisms, impose new data security standards and cross-border data transfer requirements on businesses, create new rights for individuals, and reinforce requirements related to transparency and consent.

 Although Bill 64 remains in its preliminary stages of consideration, the bill is currently being reviewed by the Committee on Institutions, which has decided to hold special consultations and public hearings starting this week – the week of September 21, 2020.
 It is within this context that I was invited to appear before the Committee on September 22 at 4:40PM (French version of my testimony is available here and video available here) and to submit a brief detailing our comments and suggestions with respect to Bill 64.